 This is a great question and we’ve answered it in detail here.

-Over 10% increase in Ozone Depletion (ODP) or Abiotic Resource Depletion Potential (ADP) causing potential loss of Green Star LCA Credits+-
+Over 10% increase in Ozone Depletion (ODP), Abiotic Resource Depletion Potential (ADP) or Photochemical Ozone Creation Potential (POCP) causing potential loss of Green Star LCA Credits+-

 Firstly, it is important to not miss the wood for the trees on this issue.
 The relative percentage increase of an indicator is not a good representation of the net environmental gain or loss.
 For example, 10% improvement in one indicator and 10% performance loss in another would rarely “cancel each other out” due to the following factors: